mattlean/lean-js-app-starter/docs/configuration/webpack.md

 ## Overview

+Most webpack configurations you'll come across on the web will cram all of their configuration in one huge `webpack.config.js` file, but as your configuration grows in complexity and size, stuffing everything into one file can hurt readability and maintainability.
+This is why LJAS splits its webpack config across multiple files and then uses [`webpack-merge`](https://npmjs.com/package/webpack-merge) to combine the relevant config files for the given environment.

 Every webpack process is split into four types of files:

 -   `*.config.js`: The entry point into the webpack process's configuration.